sitture/env-config/README.md

 EnvConfig.get("my.property", "defaultValue");
 ```

 __Note:__ All the environment variable names are set to properties naming convention.
-E.g. `MY_ENV_VAR` can be accessed by `EnvConfig.get("my.env.var");`.
+E.g. `MY_ENV_VAR` can be accessed by `EnvConfig.get("my.env.var");`

 ### Property overrides

-You can override any property set in the environment properties file by setting an system environment variable.
+You can override any property set in the environment properties file
+by setting an system environment variable.

 E.g. `my.env.property` can be overridden by `MY_ENV_PROPERTY` environment variable.